NinjaTuna007/fishsuccor/README.md

 2. **Connect Modems**:
    - Connect the modems to your computer via USB.
-   - Ensure the modems are aligned to ideally face each other for optimal communication.
+   - When testing in air, ensure that the modems are aligned to ideally face each other for optimal communication.

 ## Usage
 We use the screen command to communicate with the modems.
 To open a terminal session with the modem, run the following command: